-You will need letters of recommendation to accompany some applications for internships, externships, judicial clerkships, and ultimately legal jobs.
+You will need letters of recommendation to accompany some applications for legal jobs that may include internships, externships, and judicial clerkships.

 Who can I ask to write a letter of recommendation?

 Potential employers are interested in hearing about your legal analytical ability, practical experience, academic success, and research and writing skills.